Skip to content

 most_expensive = Max{ticket.price :- ticket in tickets};

-Using List aggregation operator enables the use of aggregating expressions as list comprehensions.
+The List aggregation operator allows the use of aggregating expressions as list comprehensions.

 ExpensiveTickets(purchase_id:, expensive_tickets:) :-